genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 # Transformation job lifecycle

 When you submit a transformation job, the Processors Controller provisions the processing environment, tracks the job's state as it runs, and reclaims its compute resources once the job is finished.
 The Processors Controller does not run the transformation itself.
-The transformation (the containerized image running inside that environment) does the actual work: it reads its inputs, processes them, writes the resulting objects back into ODM, and uploads its log.
+The transformation (the containerized image running inside that environment) does the actual work: it reads its inputs, processes them, and writes the resulting objects back into ODM.
 This page explains each phase so that you can interpret status responses, reason about failures, and make informed decisions about resource settings.

 For the concepts behind transformations, see [About the Processors Controller](about-processors-controller.md).
 For the full list of job states and the job object's fields, see the [Processors Controller API reference](#) <!-- TODO(swagger): repoint to OpenAPI/Swagger spec (was api-reference.md) -->.